SrikanthParvathala/INST767-Project/README.md

 <img width="1184" alt="image" src="https://github.com/SrikanthParvathala/INST767-Project/assets/22209549/47ad2aba-c954-4bb6-a222-3cf72c896411">
 <img width="1175" alt="image" src="https://github.com/SrikanthParvathala/INST767-Project/assets/22209549/ea47d942-af8e-4f46-a433-a68b728523e4">

+### Transformation

+During the Transformation Phase of the project, we employed a combination of DataProc, Cloud Functions, and Cloud Scheduler to process our API data and transform it into a usable format.
+The transformed data was then stored as tables in BigQuery (using the transformation scripts) for subsequent project phases.

+This phase consisted of three main parts:

+1. **Scooter Data Transformation**:
+   - In this part, we transformed the scooter data collected from various vendors and extracted static data for bus stops.
+   - We utilized DataProc, Cloud Functions, and Cloud Scheduler to execute the transformation tasks efficiently.

+2. **Bus Positions Data Transformation**:
+   - This part involved transforming the bus positions data collected using Cloud Functions and a Cloud Scheduler.

+3. **Geospatial Analysis**:
+   - The third part of this phase focused on performing further transformations for geospatial analysis.
+We achieved this using BigQuery and SQL scripts to create two aggregate tables.

+This phase was important to prepare our data and store it in a structured and optimized format.

+### Storage

 #### Analysis

 You can find the scripts for Data Analysis in the [Analysis](https://github.com/SrikanthParvathala/INST767-Project/tree/main/Analysis) folder.